 ANQUAN BOLDIN #81

-While a Cardinal, Anquan made enormous achievements with five, 1,000 yard seasons.
-This past season, On November 15, 2009 in a game against the Seattle Seahawks, Boldin became the fifth fastest NFL player ever to gain 7,000 receiving yards.
-In 2008 Anquan helped lead his team to their first ever Superbowl as well as his third Pro Bowl season.
-Anquan demonstrated true team player skills and leadership that season after a triumphant return from a horrific hit causing surgery procedures to correct a fractured facial bone.
+Boldin started his NFL career as an Arizona Cardinal, earning enormous achievements with five, 1,000 yard seasons.
+On November 15, 2009 in a game against the Seattle Seahawks, Boldin became the fifth fastest NFL player ever to gain 7,000 receiving yards.
+In 2008 Boldin helped lead his team to their first ever Superbowl as well as his third Pro Bowl season.
+He demonstrated true team player skills and leadership that season after a triumphant return from a horrific hit causing surgery procedures to correct a fractured facial bone.

 Former quarterback for Florida State, he was the consummate team player.
-As a senior in 2002, he led the Seminoles in receiving a large tally of notable stats, including 65 receptions for 1,011 yards (15.6-yard average) and 13 touchdowns.
+In 2002, he led the Seminoles in receiving a large tally of notable stats, including 65 receptions for 1,011 yards (15.6-yard average) and 13 touchdowns.
 During his time there, he rushed 21 times for 86 yards (4.1– yard average) and completed 7 of 16 passes (43.8 percent) for 111 yards and a score.
-He played receiver and quarterback in the final college game versus Georgia in the Sugar Bowl, had 3 receptions for 34 yards, and a 5-yard touchdown.
-He completed 6 of 14 passes for 78 yards and a 40-yard score, as well as added 34 rushing yards on 13 carries.
+He played receiver and quarterback in the final college game versus Georgia in the Sugar Bowl, had 3 receptions for 34 yards, and a 5-yard TD.